theimpossibleastronaut/rmw/README.md

     make
     make install

-If --prefix and --sysconfdir option are omitted, "/usr/local" will be used instead.
+If the --prefix and --sysconfdir options are omitted, "/usr/local" will be used instead.
 If you are using MacOSX and have problems installing to /usr/bin, try omitting those two options.